-A baseball player who spent the entirety of his playing career in the shadows of the major league due to the color of his skin, Andy Cooper made a name for himself in black baseball due to his mound mastery.
+A baseball player who spent the entirety of his playing career in the shadows of the American and National leagues due to the color of his skin, Andy Cooper made a name for himself in the Negro Leagues due to his mound mastery.

-Born in Waco, Tex. in 1898, the thickly built Cooper, all 6-foot-2 and roughly 220 pounds of him, spent the majority of his Negro leagues career as a durable and consistent left-handed hurler with the Detroit Stars and Kansas City Monarchs over a two-decade career that spanned the 1920s and ‘30s.
+Born in Waco, Tex. in 1897, the thickly built Cooper, all 6-foot-2 and roughly 220 pounds of him, spent the majority of his Negro Leagues career as a durable and consistent left-handed hurler with the Detroit Stars and Kansas City Monarchs over a two-decade career that spanned the 1920s and ‘30s.

-Included among Cooper’s many accolades and accomplishments during his playing days was a 43-inning stretch with the Stars in which he didn’t issue a base on balls, winning twice as many games as he lost with both the Stars and Monarchs, helping lead Kansas City to the Negro National League pennant in 1929, once pitching 17 innings in a 1937 playoff game against the Chicago American Giants, and taking the mound in the 1936 East-West All-Star Game at the age of 40.
+Included among Cooper’s many accolades and accomplishments during his playing days was a 43-inning stretch with the Stars in which he didn’t issue a base on balls, winning twice as many games as he lost with both the Stars and Monarchs, helping lead Kansas City to the Negro National League pennant in 1929 and pitching 17 innings in a 1937 playoff game against the Chicago American Giants.

 “In addition, Cooper had a keen knowledge of batters.
 He knew the weakness of every batter in the league and would pitch to that weakness when he was on the mound.”

-A top starting pitcher early in his career who became a valuable reliever near the end, Cooper would also turn to managing, leading the Monarchs to three pennants between 1937 and 1940.
+A top starting pitcher early in his career who became a valuable reliever in his final years on the diamond, Cooper was also an accomplished manager – leading the Monarchs to three pennants between 1937 and 1940.

 “Cooper was a smart manager and a great, great teacher,” said Monarchs pitcher and fellow Hall of Famer Hilton Smith.

 Cooper passed away on June 3, 1941.
 He was elected to the Hall of Fame in 2006.